Operation Dumbo Drop: Plot

-At Pleiku Air Base, Major Pederson notifies the captains that the mission has been cancelled.
-The Ho Chi Minh Trail has changed direction, and they no longer need the support of the local village.
-A CIA airstrip near Dak Nhe has already been destroyed by the NVA, making a landing by plane impossible.
-Against regulations, they commandeer a cargo aircraft, intending to parachute themselves and Bo Tat into Dak Nhe.
-The aircraft comes under enemy fire, forcing them and Bo Tat to parachute out early.
-Quang, having been ordered by Nguyen to kill Bo Tat, refuses to do so this time, explaining "I did not join this army to shoot elephants, especially ones that fly."

-The soldiers land unharmed in and around the village, except for Ashford, who gets stuck in a tree and becomes separated from the rest.

-NVA forces suddenly appear, threatening to take the remaining soldiers hostage and kill the elephant.
-Ashford, however, is able to free himself and create a diversion long enough to distract and incapacitate the NVA troops.
+At Pleiku Air Base, the team learns that the Ho Chi Minh Trail has shifted, and since Dak Nhe is no longer strategically placed, the mission to replace the elephant is cancelled.
+A nearby CIA airstrip has been destroyed by the NVA, making a landing by plane impossible.
+Against regulations, the team commandeers a cargo aircraft to parachute from over Dak Nhe.
+Enemy fire forces them to parachute out early with Bo Tat.
+Quang is lying in wait, with orders from Nguyen to also kill Bo Tat, but he refuses, explaining that "I did not join this army to shoot elephants, especially ones that fly."
+The soldiers land unharmed in and around the village, though Ashford, gets hung up in a tree and separated from the others.
+NVA forces threaten to take the team hostage and kill the elephant.
+Ashford frees himself and creates a diversion to distract then incapacitate the NVA troops, and high-ranking enemy officers are captured.

 The villagers hold their festival with Bo Tat in the place of honor.
-When Cahill radios the air base, he is informed that the supply route has changed direction again, back to the village.
-That fact, combined with their capture of high-ranking enemy officers, has prompted the U.S. Army to sanction their relief mission post-facto, and confirm Doyle's original mission, to replace Cahill as liaison officer in the village.
+Cahill is told by radio the supply route has changed direction again, making Dak Nhe a strategic location once more.
+The U.S. Army sanctions the relief mission post-facto, and confirm Doyle's original mission, to replace Cahill as liaison officer in the village.